mcsee/Software-Design-Articles/Articles/Theory/Fail Fast/readme.md

 // to cover up the programmer contract violation
 ```

 In this way, we will be very close to the place where the fault occurs, and we can take action.
-Most of the "modern" languages ​​hide the dirt under the carpet and allow "continue (as if nothing happened)" the execution, so that we have to debug the cause of the problem with logs to carry out a forensic analysis in search of the root cause far away.
+Most of the "modern" languages hide the dirt under the carpet and allow "continue (as if nothing happened)" the execution, so that we have to debug the cause of the problem with logs to carry out a forensic analysis in search of the root cause far away.

 ## Representation is always important